refinedev/refine/documentation/docs/api-reference/core/hooks/data/useUpdate/index.md

 `invalidates` is used to specify which queries should be invalidated after the mutation is completed.

-By default it's invalidates following queries from the current `resource`: `"list"`, `"many"` and `"detail"`.
-That means, if you use `useList`, `useMany` or `useOne` hooks in the same page, they will refetch the data after the mutation is completed.
+By default, it invalidates the following queries from the current `resource`: `"list"`, `"many"` and `"detail"`.
+That means, if you use `useList`, `useMany`, or `useOne` hooks on the same page, they will refetch the data after the mutation is completed.

 ```tsx
 const { mutate } = useUpdate();